fiorenzo1963/es100-wwvb-refclock/README.md

 Currently only the test code is implemented.
 Once it becomes feature complete I'll write the NTP SHM refclock driver based on the test code.
 Using python for test code allows for quick prototyping and can be easily copied and reused by anyne who is not familiar with C.

 The test code runs forever and keeps receiving data from WWVB.
 It starts with user supplied antenna configuration (1, 2, 2-1, 1-2) then it keeps using the same antenna for as long as RX is successful.
 Upon RX timeout or RX error it switches to the other antenna.
+The receive timestamp is taken when GPIO_IRQ goes low, thus its accuracy does not depend on the I2C baud rate.

 Two major functionalities need to be added to the best code before I start writing the NTP reference clock:
 * Allow receiver to continue retry operation after being notified that current RX was unsucceful.